GENESIS CHAPTER 15

 (v.
 4 NKJV) "And behold, the word of the LORD came to him, saying, 'This one shall not be your heir, but one who will come from your own body shall be your heir.' (v.
 5 NKJV) Then He brought him outside and said, 'Look now toward heaven, and count the stars if you are able to number them.'
 And He said to him, 'So shall your descendants [lit. seed] be.' (v.
 6 NKJV) And he believed in the LORD, and He accounted it to him for righteousness. (v.
 7 NAS) And He said to him, 'I am the LORD Who brought you out of Ur of the Chaldeans, to give you this land to possess it.' (v.
 8 NAS) He said, 'O LORD GOD, how may I know that I will possess it?' (v.
 9 NAS) So He said to him, 'Bring Me a three year old heifer, and a three year female goat, and a three year old ram, and a turtledove, and a young pigeon.' "

 After Abram had expressed a moment of faith in the LORD's promise of innumerable descendants unto a righteousness from God, i.e., justification unto eternal life; the LORD continued to assure Abram to trust in Him re: fulfilling this promise of innumerable descendants by relating this promise to His first promise of Abram and his descendants owning the promised land forever which was first made to him when he was in Ur: "I am the LORD Who brought you out of Ur of the Chaldeans, to give you this land to posses it," (v.
 15:7); whereupon having believed in the Lord unto righteousness and eternal life, Abram was still not evidencing total trust in the LORD.
 He asked the LORD how he could know = believe that he would actually possess the land which is connected with the LORD'S promise of innumerable descendants and eternal life.
 Notice that Abram believed in God's promise of innumerable descendants and was thereby declared righteous by the LORD, hence qualified for receiving eternal life; yet he still questioned how he would know that that was going to happen.
 He asked, "O LORD GOD, how may I know that I will possess it?"
-Note that the verb 'to know' can mean the same thing as believe does depending and as it does upon the context here.
-Hence in Gen 15:8, the verb "may I know" in the phrase "How may I knew that I will possess it?" implies a lack of complete trust in the LORD to fulfill His promise of providing Abram with possession of the land.
-Yet as gracious as ever, the LORD's answer as recorded in vv.
-15:10-21 was to request sacrificial animals in order to perform a supernatural and unilateral covenant with Abram via a formal sacrificial ritual with full and complete details of every aspect of that covenant so that Abram may know that the LORD is absolutely serious and capable of fulfilling His promise.
+Note that the verb 'to know' can mean the same thing as believe does depending and as it does in Gen 15:8 upon the context here.
+Hence in Gen 15:8, the verb "may I know" in the phrase "How may I know that I will possess it?" implies a lack of complete trust in the LORD to fulfill His promise of providing Abram with possession of the land.
+The LORD's gracious answer as recorded in vv.
+15:10-21 was to request sacrificial animals in order to perform a supernatural and unilateral covenant with Abram via a formal sacrificial ritual with full and complete details of every aspect of that covenant so that Abram might know that the LORD was absolutely serious and trustworthy to fulfill His promise.
 So in answer to Abram's lack of faith in the promises of the LORD, the LORD requested that Abram bring to Him a 3 year old heifer, a 3 hear old she-goat, a 3 yr old Ram, a turtledove and a young pigeon - animals which were traditionally sacrificed in Abram's day to ratify agreements.

 (v.
 18) "The men who have violated my covenant and have not fulfilled the terms of the covenant they made before me, I will treat like the calf they cut in two and then walked between its pieces.